camunda-consulting/camunda-8-simu/README.md

 [![](https://img.shields.io/badge/Lifecycle-Incubating-blue)](https://github.com/Camunda-Community-Hub/community/blob/main/extension-lifecycle.md#incubating-)

+# ARCHIVED REPO
+:information_source: This project is replaced by https://github.com/camunda-consulting/camunda-8-dataloader

 # Camunda Platform 8 data simulator

 This project is made to populate data into a C8 installation to provide meaningfull data in Optimize, Operate and Tasklist.